 Athletic and Special Event Parking Restrictions

-Certain parking lots, parking areas, or parking spaces shall be restricted from overnight parking to ensure availability of the facilities during athletic events and other special events.
+As specifically designated by the Department of Transportation and Parking, parking lots, parking areas, or parking spaces may be restricted from overnight parking to ensure availability of the facilities during athletic events and other special events.
 Signs and/or barriers shall be posted at these locations.
 It shall be unlawful for any person to violate such regulations.